 Workplace creep is a term used to describe the slowly moving scales we use at work.
 If we finish work at five, but slowly we start stopping five minutes later, then after a week, it goes to minutes later.
 Then before long, we are routinely working an extra hour and even longer.
 The creep has made this seem normal, but this is impacting on our normal lives.

 Work and life balance is a phrase that is often used and very often ignored.
-We work hard and then manage to find the time to have a life.
+We work hard and then manage to find the time to have a what your life need.
 We enjoy the weekends and we try to capitalise on our evenings.
 But we should never live to work.
 Work should be supporting our lives and allowing us to do other things outside of work.

 Work to live, not live to work.

-Having a regular assessment of our life is a great opportunity to set ourselves achievable goals and targets for the months ahead.
+Having a regular assessment of what your life need is a great opportunity to set ourselves achievable goals and targets for the months ahead.
 Where do we want to be by the end of the next month?
 What do we need to do within the next year to achieve that promotion and what can we do right now to change our path.

 This might be the time you realise that you need to walk into the boss’ office and have a difficult chat about your workload.
 It might also be the time you can discuss training and potential course you can go on which will benefit the company and yourself.